roughcutsoftware/mcp-dotnet-samples/markdown-to-html/README.md

     Copy-Item -Path $REPOSITORY_ROOT/markdown-to-html/.vscode/mcp.stdio.container.json `
               -Destination $REPOSITORY_ROOT/.vscode/mcp.json -Force
     ```

+   > **NOTE**: If you want to use the container image from the container registry, replace `mcp-md2html-stdio:latest` with `ghcr.io/microsoft/mcp-dotnet-samples/markdown-to-html:stdio` in the `.vscode/mcp.json` file

 1. Open Command Palette by typing `F1` or `Ctrl`+`Shift`+`P` on Windows or `Cmd`+`Shift`+`P` on Mac OS, and search `MCP: List Servers`.
 1. Choose `mcp-md2html-stdio-container` then click `Start Server`.